wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-controller-replacement.md

 ### Single controller replacement steps

-Complete the following steps if one of the controllers in your Microsoft Azure StorSimple device fails.
+Complete the following steps if one of the controllers in your <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure StorSimple device fails.
 (The other controller must be active and running.
 If both controllers fail or malfunction, go to [Dual controller replacement steps](#dual-controller-replacement-steps).)

->[AZURE.NOTE] It can take 30 – 45 minutes for the controller to restart and completely recover from the single controller replacement procedure.
+>[AZURE.NOTE] It can take 30 <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> 45 minutes for the controller to restart and completely recover from the single controller replacement procedure.
 The total time for the entire procedure, including attaching the cables, is approximately 2 hours.

 #### To remove a single failed controller module